irmen/Pyro4/docs/source/nameserver.rst

 NS_BCPORT          the port number of the name server's broadcast responder.
 Used by the server and for locating in clients.
 NATHOST            the external hostname in case of NAT.
 Used only by the server.
 NATPORT            the external port in case of NAT.
 Used only by the server.
+NS_AUTOCLEAN       a recurring period in seconds where the Name server checks its registrations, and removes the ones that are no longer available.
+Defaults to 0.0 (off).
 ================== ===========